discretize/discretize-guides/builds/guardian/seraph-firebrand/index.md

 Suggested key moments to swap to staff and <Skill name="Empower"/>:
 - **MAMA**: There is no exact key moment and you need to decide on your own when to swap to staff.
 - **Siax**: This build has quite good damage and is fairly self sustained enabling you to kill your add quickly.
 Swap to staff for the last few percent and be ready to <Skill name="Empower"/> in the middle.
 This works better the slower the group is due to weapon swap cooldown.
-If another person helps you killing your add (typically the <Specialization name="Renegade"/>) you can chill on staff for the add so you are ready to swap to Axe/Torch sooner.
+If another person helps you kill your add (typically the <Specialization name="Renegade"/>) you can chill on staff for the add so you are ready to swap to Axe/Torch sooner.
 - **Enso**: Be on staff at the beginning of every phase and use <Skill name="Empower"/> while Ensolyss is invulnerable.
 - **Skorvald**: Anomalies 2 and 4.
 In case your group gets too fast you might have to skip <Skill name="Empower"/> at the 2nd island.
-When using the 66% portal make sure to drop a <Skill name="Symbol of Swiftness"/> on Skorvald before swapping to Greatsword.
+When using the 66% portal make sure to drop a <Skill name="Symbol of Swiftness"/> on Skorvald before swapping to Axe/Torch.
 - **Artsariiv**: If your party deals the majority of its damage in the middle you want to empower at 66% and 33% shortly before she becomes vulnerable.
 If not you may empower while she is jumping away and the team kills the Anomaly.
-- **Arkk**: finish your orb first by camping in the light field and autoattacking with the superior weapon (staff) so you can precast <Skill name="Empower"/> and <Skill name="Symbol of Swiftness"/>.
+- **Arkk**: Finish your orb first by camping in the light field and auto attacking with the superior weapon (staff) so you can precast <Skill name="Empower"/> and <Skill name="Symbol of Swiftness"/>.
-- **Ai** On light Ai you will want to <Skill name="Empower"/> mid at the begining of the fight and after each split phase.
+- **Ai**: On light Ai you will want to <Skill name="Empower"/> mid at the beginning of the fight and after each split phase.
 You should also swap to Staff during the split mechanic so you can cast <Skill name="Empower"/> as everyone returns to the middle.
 On Dark Ai this is mostly the same aside from the lack of split phases so keep an eye on <Boon name="might"/> and be ready to swap to Staff when needed.
 Remember with the amount of movement on this fight to be casting <Skill name="Symbol of Swiftness"/> where possible to help keep everyone moving.

 Tomes are very useful when no other skills are ready. <Skill name="Tome of Justice"/> also gets refreshed every time an enemy dies (works with anomalies at Artsariiv/Arkk, knights at MAMA and hallucinations at Siax).